hckops/hckctl/README.md

 ### Template

-You can list all the templates available remotely with
+Explore all the available remote templates
 ```bash
 hckctl template list
 ```

-Consider pinning a specific stable git `revision` with the commands above if you need to ensure reliability in a CI/CD pipeline.
+Consider pinning a git `revision` if you need to ensure reliability in a CI/CD pipeline.

 If you like the project, please contribute to the companion [repository](https://github.com/hckops/megalopolis) and add more templates!

 ## Setup